Employment and Support Allowance (ESA)

 If your claim is rejected, you think that you’ve been put into the wrong group, or you’ve been sanctioned, you can challenge the decision (details of how you do this will be on the decision letter).

-If the reasons for the decision aren’t clear, you should ask for a written explanation.
-You can then ask for the decision to be looked at again – this is called a ‘mandatory reconsideration’ (you can skip this step if you live in Northern Ireland).
+If the reasons for the decision aren’t clear, you can ask for a written explanation.
+If you disagree with the decision, you can ask for the decision to be looked at again – this is called a ‘mandatory reconsideration’.
+You should ask for a mandatory consideration within one month of the date of the decision.

-If you’re still not happy with decision you can make an appeal.
+If you’re still not happy with the mandatory consideration decision, you can make an appeal.

 Find out more about appealing ESA and other benefits.